 3D Printing application in nuclear power industry: “In February 2018, Russia’s state-owned nuclear power utility, Rosatom, established a company for the development of additive manufacturing technologies.
 It has already developed a pre-production prototype of a Gen II 3D printer, the commercial production of which is scheduled for this year.”

-To conclude, in the power industry, Additive Manufacturing from renewable and conventional power sectors or batteries is yet game-changer.
+To conclude, in the power industry, additive manufacturing in the renewable and conventional power sectors or batteries is not yet a game-changer.
 3D Printing has the potential to provide a boost in the energy industry.
-However, it will take time to understand how much 3D printing will impact Power Industry in terms of high equipment standards.
+However, it will take time to understand how 3D printing will have an impact on the power industry, in terms of high equipment standards.